≡ Menu

 How much will it cost to treat my dog’s seborrhea?

-It’s hard to say just how much treating your dog’s skin disease will cost.
-As we mentioned, there could be a primary condition at play that also needs treated, and likewise, the seborrhea could have resulted in another type of infection.
+It’s hard to say how much treating your dog’s skin disease will cost.
+As we mentioned, there could be a primary condition at play that also needs treatment, and likewise, the seborrhea could have resulted in another type of infection.

 All of this…

-Will impact the final cost.
-But be sure: it’s probably going to cost you $200+ to take care of it.
+It will impact the final cost.
+But be sure: taking care of it will probably cost you $200+.
 That’s not much if you compare it to other problems like cardiac disease or dystrophy, but it’s still more than you probably want to pay.

 This is why…